openhab/openhab-addons/addons/voice/org.openhab.voice.marytts/README.md

 The MaryTTS service produces audio streams using WAV containers and PCM (signed) codec with 16bit depth.
 The sample frequency depends on the chosen voice and ranges from 16kHz to 48kHz.

+## Log files

+The log messages of Mary TTS are not bundled with the openHAB log messages in the `openhab.log` file of your log directory but are stored in their own log file at `server.log` of your log directory.